 Skip to main content

-The idea to create an international organization designed to foster the development of East European genealogy was conceived in 1992 by a small group of leading genealogists, linguists, and other specialists with East European expertise and diverse ethnic, religious, and national backgrounds.
-Charles M. Hall conceived the idea of an international federation concentrating on East European research, and invited the group to meet in Seattle, Washington that June to consider the best ways to proceed.
+The spark to create such an international organization was conceived in 1992 by a small group of leading genealogists, linguists, and other specialists with Eastern European expertise and diverse ethnic, religious, and national backgrounds.
+Charles M. Hall conceived the idea of an international federation concentrating on Eastern European research, and invited the group to meet in Seattle, Washington that June to consider the best ways to proceed.

-At that time, the recent collapse of the Iron Curtain had created new opportunities for working with Eastern European records, previously unknown or inaccessible to the genealogical community.
-This flow of information coincided with an upsurge in interest in genealogy and the movement to establish new genealogical societies in particular ethno-geographic niches.
-The founders of FEEFHS recognized the need for a support organization to foster the creation and development of individual societies, promote interaction between societies for mutual benefit, and advance the field of Eastern European genealogy research in general.
-Existing genealogical umbrella organizations served primarily North American and British Isles interest groups.
-The same kind of support organization was needed for the Eastern European genealogy.
-Thus, FEEFHS was born.
+The then-recent collapse of the Iron Curtain created significant new opportunities for working with previously unknown or inaccessible Eastern European records.
+Coincidentally, this flow of information coincided with an upsurge in interest in genealogy and the movement to establish new genealogical societies for specific ethno-geographic niches.
+At the time, the founders recognized the potential value of an organization which could promote mutually beneficial interaction between existing Eastern European-focused societies, foster the creation and development of new such societies, and advance the field of Eastern European genealogy research in general.
+At the time, similar existing genealogical umbrella organizations served primarily North American and British Isles interest groups.
+The founders felt that this same kind of support organization could benefit Eastern European genealogy.
+Thus, FEEFHS was born and, in the beginning, named The Federation of East European Family History Societies.

-By the end of 1992, eleven societies embraced the concept of FEEFHS as founding members.
-A constitution and bylaws were ratified in 1993 (and revised in 2002).
+By the end of 1992, eleven societies embraced the concept and joined as founding members of FEEFHS.
+A Constitution and Bylaws were ratified in 1993 (and revised in 2002).
 The number of FEEFHS' member organizations doubled each year for several years after its founding.
 By bringing together people with similar interests, FEEFHS helped inspire the creation of several new organizations, including the Galizien German Descendants and the Silesian American Genealogical Society.
 In 1995, FEEFHS introduced the Docent of Historical Studies (ДИН) credentialing program for certifying Russian research professionals.

-The FEEFHS website has served as an incubator of sorts, providing an Internet presence for dozens of societies until they were able to start their own sites.
-Our influence over the years cannot be overstated.
-The development of electronic communications to facilitate global outreach and community building was then in its infant stages.
-FEEFHS became one of the earliest genealogical organizations to establish a presence on the Web in May 1995.
-Our own domain, FEEFHS.org, was introduced in the spring of 1996.
-Our website featured the first Eastern European map collection for genealogical use.
-From the beginning it has provided web space and links to member organizations and individuals.
-The site has received several awards over the years, and was recognized in the first New York Times article on web-based genealogical research.
+At this point in the organization’s evolution, the development of electronic communications to facilitate global outreach and community building was in its infancy.
+The FEEFHS website, inaugurated in May 1995, served as an incubator of sorts, providing an internet presence for dozens of societies until they were able to start their own websites.
+FEEFHS’ influence over the years cannot be overstated.
+Its own domain, FEEFHS.org, was introduced in the spring of 1996.
+The website featured the first online collection of historical and contemporary Eastern European maps for genealogical use.
+From the beginning, it has provided web space and links to member organizations and individuals.
+The website has received several awards over the years and was recognized in the very first New York Times article on the subject of web-based genealogical research.

 • Creating and hosting genealogy databases